Inmarsys/SpiraApp---custom-requirement-numbers/README.md

 - If a requirement's type is changed to one with a different prefix, a fresh number is drawn from the new prefix's counter; the old prefix's counter is left exactly where it was.
-- Optionally, the requirement's Name is kept identical to its RNF value.
+- Optionally, the requirement's Name is kept identical to its generated Prefix/Number value.
+- If **requirements' prefix shall be the same across the project** then use the same prefix for all requirement types.
+- **Note**: changing a prefix will not lead to automatic renumbering of requirements.
+The requirements will stay in exact same state they were prior to the change.
+To bring the requirements numbers to the right state, open each requirement and save it again; then   the requirement will be updated with the new prefix/number

 ## Configuration